aceisScope/GCP_DE_Notes/README.md

 -   delete files after older than X days
 -   move files to coldline storage after X days

+Advanced Features:

-Requester Pays: you can enable requester of resources for pay for transfer.
+-   Requester Pays: you can enable requester of resources for pay for transfer.
+-   Parallel uploads of composite objects
+-   Integrity checking: MD5 hash
+-   Transcoding: gzip

 You can label a bucket.

 You can version all objects.
+Overwrites are atomic.

 Encrypt objects with your own encryption keys (locally)